shohel/news-frontend/README.md

 - Clone it `git@github.com:shohel/news-frontend.git`
 - Copy Backend/API application's URL. and update the `baseURL` and `apiBaseURL` from `index/php` (if you like to run it directly from server) and `public/index.html` (for Docker)
-- Your base URL will resemble const siteData = {baseURL: 'http(s)://example-api-url/', apiBaseURL: 'http(s)://example-api-url/api/'}, note that you have to append /api/ for API requests.
+- Your base URL will resemble const `siteData = {baseURL: 'http(s)://example-api-url/', apiBaseURL: 'http(s)://example-api-url/api/'}`, note that you have to append /api/ for API requests.
 - Change path tho this project root from the terminal `cd /path/to/news-frontend`
 - Build new docker image `docker build -t news-frontend .`
 - Start new container `docker run -dp 3000:3000 news-frontend .`